ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch05_02_univ.md

 UPB can thus be seen as a framework for validating ethical theories or propositions – just as the scientific method is a framework that is used to validate scientific theories or propositions.

-An example of a moral proposition is: “the initiation of the use of force is wrong.”
+An example of a moral proposition is: “the initiation of the use of force is wrong”.
 UPB is the methodology that tests that proposition against both internal consistency and empirical observation.
 UPB thus first asks: *is the proposition logical and consistent?* UPB then asks: *what evidence exists for the truth of the proposition?*

 To keep this book at a reasonable length, we will in general deal mostly with the first criterion of logical consistency.
 For the second criterion, we shall rely for evidence on the universal prohibitions across all cultures against certain actions such as rape, theft, assault and murder.
 Much more could be written on the historical evidence that helps support or reject various moral propositions, but we shall leave that for another time.
 If we establish the validity of UPB, we have achieved an enormous amount.
 If we do not, evidence will scarcely help us.